jtblin/marker/README.md

 #A brave new era of wiki

 Setting up a wiki **should be as easy as typing an email** is Marker's fundamental principle.

+## Source

+Feel free to browse the source code on github: [https://github.com/jtblin/marker](https://github.com/jtblin/marker).

 ## Roadmap

 1. Single user markdown wiki - done
 2. Email confirmation - done
 2. Homepage wiki links - done
+3. use mini-page package - done
 3. Styling
-3. use mini-page package
 3. Projects namespaces
 3. Wikis search
 3. Reading mode